 Before you submit the completed Application for Registration of an Imported (Foreign) Animal, please ensure you have done the following:

-Attach an original certificate of registration from the country of origin.
+Attach an original or copy of the certificate of registration from the country of origin.

 If you are the current owner listed on the foreign registration certificate, attach the completed Application for Registration of an Imported (Foreign) Animal, along with the registration certificate.
 This will be sufficient for entry into the Canadian Angus Herdbook.